 Do You Believe in Anecdotes?

 I find people’s stories of how they find various kinds of grains to affect them positively fascinating.
 I can’t discount them as valid evidence, because if I found something that made me feel better, I’d do it and tell others all about it, too!
+There are lots of anecdotal stories about how people have felt when the soak their grains vs when they don’t.

 What Does Katie Do?